MathewSachin/MathewSachin.GitHub.io/blog/_posts/2016-11-5-chrome-dino-hack.md

 ## Auto-play

-This code periodically checks for the closest obstacle (cactus or pterodactyl) and then jumps or ducks based on the obstacle height.
+This code periodically checks for the closest obstacle (cactus or pterodactyl) and then jumps or ducks based on the obstacle's position.

 ```js
 function dispatchKey(type, key) {